Internal Troops of Ukraine

 The Internal Troops of Ukraine (Внутрішні війська України), abbreviated VV (ВВ), were a uniformed gendarmerie and internal troops of Ukraine.
 They were subordinate to the Chief Directorate of Ministry of Internal Affairs (the country's civilian police authority), and cooperate with the State Emergency Service of Ukraine.
 The VV were used to assist militsiya in policing, deal with riots and internal armed conflicts, and safeguard important facilities such as nuclear power plants.
 In wartime, the Internal Troops were under the jurisdiction of the Armed Forces of Ukraine for local defense and rear area security.

 The Internal Troops had similar personnel, bases, equipment, and traditions as the Soviet Internal Troops.
 Soviet VV units in the Ukrainian Soviet Socialist Republic during the dissolution of the Soviet Union were moved to the jurisdiction of newly independent Ukraine.
 However, Ukrainian VV troops were not a direct successor of the Soviet Internal Troops (unlike the Internal Troops of Russia) and their structure and tasks had been reformed.
 As of 2008, the Internal Troops of Ukraine numbered about 33,000.

-In 2014 the Ukrainian internal troops were disbanded due the negative reputation gained during the Euromaidan protests and subsequent revolution.
+In 2014 the Ukrainian internal troops were disbanded due to the negative reputation gained during the Euromaidan protests and subsequent revolution.
 In reforms that followed, the Verkhovna Rada of Ukraine issued a decree on 13 March 2014 transferring the powers of the Internal Troops to the restored National Guard of Ukraine.